alinahid477/jenkinsonk8s/README.md

 - TKG_VSPHERE_SUPERVISOR_ENDPOINT={find the supervisor endpoint from vsphere (eg: Menu>Workload management>clusters>Control Plane Node IP Address). *Leave empty if you are providing your own kubeconfig file in the .kube directory*}
 - TKG_VSPHERE_CLUSTER_NAME={the k8s cluster your are trying to access. *Leave empty if you are providing your own kubeconfig file in the .kube directory*}
 - TKG_VSPHERE_CLUSTER_ENDPOINT={endpoint ip or hostname of the above cluster.
 Grab it from your vsphere environment.
 (Menu>Workload Management>Namespaces>Select the namespace where the k8s cluster resides>Compute>VMware Resources>Tanzu Kubernetes Clusters>Control Plane Address[grab the ip of the desired k8s]). *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
-- TKG_VSPHERE_CLUSTER_USERNAME={username for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_USERNAME={username for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
-- TKG_VSPHERE_CLUSTER_PASSWORD={password for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
+- TKG_VSPHERE_PASSWORD={password for accessing the cluster. *Leave empty or ignore if you are providing your own kubeconfig file in the .kube directory*}
 - DOCKERHUB_USERNAME={dockerhub username -- needed to avoid the dockerhub rate limiting issue}
 - DOCKERHUB_PASSWORD={dockerhub password -- needed to avoid the dockerhub rate limiting issue}
 - DOCKERHUB_EMAIL=